BeshanKhaled/World-on-a-Plate/README.md

 # World on a Plate 🌍🍽️

-A beautiful, responsive cooking recipe website featuring authentic dishes from every continent around the world.
-Built with HTML, CSS, JavaScript, and Firebase for authentication.
+A beautiful, fully responsive cooking recipe website featuring authentic dishes from every continent around the world.
+Built with HTML, CSS, JavaScript, and Firebase for secure authentication.

 ## ✨ Features